-The Tyre Recovery Association (TRA) has opened talks with the Environment Agency (EA) over a template designed to help its members gain approval from the EA for a more site-specific approach to fire prevention at members’ sites.
+The Tyre Recovery Association (TRA) is in ongoing dialogue with the Environment Agency (EA) over a template designed to help its members gain approval from the EA for a more site-specific approach to fire prevention at members’ sites.

 The aim of the talks is to develop a waste stream-specific approach which recognises current operational constraints in the business of tyre recycling.
 The TRA felt it was essential to find more workable alternatives to proposals originally tabled by the EA last year.